John P Franko, MDChair, Department of Family and Community Medicine

 Dr. Kaylee Chen is currently a Clinical Pharmacist at the Family Health Care Center.
 She was appointed as a Faculty Associate in May 2021 for her ongoing commitment and support to the Reading Hospital Family Medicine Residents and her tremendous impact on patient care since joining the team.
 She earned her Doctor of Pharmacy degree from the Ernest Mario School of Pharmacy at Rutgers University in New Brunswick, New Jersey and completed her post-graduate pharmacy residency training at Johns Hopkins Home Care Group in Baltimore, Maryland.

-Dr. Chen is recognized as a Board Certified Ambulatory Care Pharmacist by the Board of Pharmacy Specialties and has been highlighted by the American Pharmacists Association (APhA) as a new practitioner who has demonstrated distinctive achievements in mentorship, service, and committee to the profession of pharmacy.
+Dr. Chen is recognized as a Board Certified Ambulatory Care Pharmacist by the Board of Pharmacy Specialties and has been highlighted by the American Pharmacists Association (APhA) as a new practitioner who has demonstrated distinctive achievements in service, commitment, and mentorship to the pharmacy profession.
 She currently serves on the APhA Member Engagement Standing Committee for the New Practitioner Network (NPN) and served on the APhA NPN Communications Standing Committee for the 2020-21 term.
 She has been the recipient of the Certificate of Appreciation presented by the Reading Hospital Family Medicine Residents for the past two years.

 Her most recent publication involved the characterization of high cardiovascular risk patients appropriate for PCSK9 therapy through EMR reporting and pharmacist clinical evaluation in primary care settings.
 Her professional interests include chronic care management, clinical and specialty pharmacy program management, transitions of care, and personnel development.
 Outside of pharmacy, she enjoys trying new restaurants, going on road trips, spending time with her family/friends/fur babies, and indulging in board/video games.